Turtel216/LyriChord/README.md

 # 🎵 LyriChord Discord Bot

-> [!CAUTION]
-> The Bot is still in early development.
-Many features are not tested or yet to be implemented.

 A Discord bot written in Golang that fetches song lyrics and guitar tabs on request.
 The bot utilizes the [Lyrics.ovh API](https://lyricsovh.docs.apiary.io/#) for lyrics and the [Songsterr API](https://www.songsterr.com/a/wa/api)(See [issue #2](https://github.com/Turtel216/LyriChord/issues/2)) for guitar tabs.

 ## 🚀 Features